ManuSquall/visualstudio-docs.fr-fr/docs/extensibility/how-to-use-the-activity-log.md

 ---
-title: "Comment : utiliser le journal d’activité | Documents Microsoft" ms.custom: ms.date: 11/04/2016
+title: 'How to: Use the Activity Log | Microsoft Docs' ms.custom: ms.date: 11/04/2016
 ms.reviewer: